vasv/dme-utils/README.md

 # dme-utils
 Automates test transfers to/from endpoints used in the Data Mobility Exhibition (DME).
 Information on the datasets may be found at https://www.globusworld.org/tour/data-mobility-exhibition.
 DME endpoint definitions are stored in `dme_data.json`.
-Note that this file is not updated frequently so you may find that some endpoints are not currently active; if so, please try using a different entpoint.
+Note that this file is not updated frequently so you may find that some endpoints are not currently active; if so, please try using a different endpoint.

 ## Usage Examples
 #### Example 1: Transfer from a DME endpoint to your own endpoint